Why study Adult Nursing at Liverpool John Moores University?

 You will need excellent communication skills, good time management skills, a willingness to work flexible shift patterns and long hours.
 You will have an ability to combine academic study, clinical work and family/social life, and a strong commitment to study and work.

 Please note: Due to the volume of applications, amendments will not be accepted once an application has been submitted; therefore applicants are advised to make sure each section is completed correctly prior to submission.

 Satisfactory Medical Clearance/Examination.
-We will contact you direct to undertake this.
+We will contact you directly to undertake this.
 Satisfactory DBS check (Disclosure and Barring Service - formerly CRB.)
-We will contact you direct to undertake this and further information can be found at https://www.gov.uk/disclosure-barring-service-check
+We will contact you directly to undertake this and further information can be found at https://www.gov.uk/disclosure-barring-service-check

 In addition, applicants will have to follow Faculty procedures for declaring any convictions after interview.

 The University reserves the right to withdraw or make alterations to a course and facilities if necessary; this may be because such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.
 Where this does happen, the University operates a policy of consultation, advice and support to all enrolled students affected by the proposed change to their course or module.